-I’ve also compared it to one of the most effective strength training exercise – the deadlift.
-So feel free and look find out if the kettlebell swing is better than the deadlift.
+I’ve also compared it to one of the most effective strength training exercises – the deadlift.
+So feel free and look to find out how to choose between a kettlebell swing and a deadlift.

-In this article, I’ve described all the best ways to use kettlebell swings plus I’ve compared it to the most hated (or loved) high-intensity exercise – burpee.
-So go ahead and check out burpees vs kettlebell swings.
-And which one is better.
+I’ve described all the best ways to use kettlebell swings plus I’ve compared it to the most hated (or loved) high-intensity exercise – burpee.

 - The kettlebell swing is one of the most studied exercises among all kettlebell workouts.

 - Kettlebell clean didn’t get much attention from the researchers.
 However, this exercise is still an effective movement that works on strength and conditioning.